 How to Take Creatine

-- Mix it with your water, smoothie, or post-workout protein shake.
-I like adding to a glass of water, using an electric whisk to mix together, then add ice and squeeze half a small lemon in.
-It’s so refreshing, I’ll just sip on it while I’m around the house.
+• Mix it with your water, smoothie, or post-workout protein shake.
+I like adding to my coffee in the morning, using an electric whisk to mix together.
+I’ll also add to my smoothies in the afternoon sometimes too.

 Creatine for Pregnancy and Breastfeeding